braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 ### How can I join the feature flags beta program? {#join-beta}

 Braze feature flags are currently in an open beta.
-Please ask your Braze account team to learn more about joining the beta program.
+[Click here](https://dashboard.braze.com/engagement/feature_flags) to request beta access, or speak with your Braze account team.

 ### What platforms are Braze feature flags supported on? {#platforms}